 There’s a fine line here.
 I don’t want to scare you because even if this develops, it usually doesn’t escalate into anything severe, but I do want to impress the importance of keeping an eye out for these things and taking this condition seriously.

-Thankfully both Gala and her daughter Eliza (who has grown up to be one of the most beautiful girls I’ve ever laid eyes on) escaped unharmed but it just goes to show that you don’t have to feel really sick to be really sick.
+Thankfully both she and her daughter escaped unharmed but it just goes to show that you don’t have to feel really sick to be really sick.

 If you have been diagnosed with preeclampsia and want to get more information about it, I found preeclampsia.org was a really helpful resource.